5h0ov/Career-Crafters/README.md

 "Code-crafters" is a powerful platform designed to simplify the process of job hunting, career development, and education exploration.
 It offers a range of features to assist job seekers, students, and professionals in their journey towards success. 🌐💼

+# About Code-crafters 🚀

+"Code-crafters" is your one-stop destination for career growth and education exploration.
+Our mission is to empower job seekers, students, and professionals with access to job opportunities, internships, company insights, and valuable resources.

+🎯 Discover job listings, internships, and company profiles.
+📈 Track your application progress and receive job notifications.
+📚 Personalize your experience with bookmarks and user accounts.

 ## Screenshot